Germany's Social Democrats vote to approve coalition agreement | DW | 04.12.2021

 The appointments are expected to be announced on Monday.

-The new coalition has promised greater climate protection, to restructure the economy, a raise of the minimum wage and construction of new apartments to ease the country's housing squeeze.
+The new coalition has promised greater climate protection, economic restructuring, a raise of the minimum wage and new apartments to ease the country's housing squeeze.

 The coalition deal, when sealed, will place outgoing German Chancellor Angela Merkel's Christian Democrats (CDU) in opposition in the parliament, known as the Bundestag, for the first time in 16 years or the duration of her tenure in office.